 top of page

-Malcolm X: A Radical Life in the Struggle for Black Liberation
+Malcolm X: A Radical Voice for Change

 Malcolm X (1925–1965) remains one of the most uncompromising and intellectually dynamic political figures of the twentieth century.
 Shaped by racial terror, incarceration, political discipline, and global travel, his life produced a thinker who refused liberal appeasement and named power with relentless clarity.
 Malcolm X’s biography is not merely personal; it is a social history of Black America under white supremacy and a record of the making of radical political consciousness in the United States.